KaiWalter/automate-posts/posts/spin-for-a-spin-on-aks.md

 ## TL;DR

-In this post I want to illustrate, whether a WebAssembly (aka Wasm) framework like [Spin](https://github.com/fermyon/spin) can already be utlized on Kubernetes in coexistency with existing workloads using [SpinKube](https://www.spinkube.dev/).
+In this post I want to illustrate, whether a WebAssembly (aka Wasm) framework like [Spin](https://github.com/fermyon/spin) can already be utilized on Kubernetes in coexistency with existing workloads using [SpinKube](https://www.spinkube.dev/).

 ## Motivation

 In recent posts - [Comparing Azure Functions vs Dapr throughput on Azure Container Apps](https://dev.to/kaiwalter/comparing-azure-functions-vs-dapr-on-azure-container-apps-2noh) and [How to tune Dapr bulk publish/subscribe for maximum throughput](https://dev.to/kaiwalter/how-to-tune-dapr-bulk-publishsubscribe-for-maximum-throughput-40dd) - I compared throughput of the same asynchronous message distribution scenario with various flavors of .NET deployments (Dapr, Functions) on Azure Container Apps.

 Observing the space of Wasm on the back end now for a while, I was wondering whether the same scenario already could be achieved and which of the suggested benefits are in reach to be leveraged.
-Those benefits being faster scalability and higher density as compiling [WASI](https://github.com/Wasm/WASI)-compatible code into a Wasm module potentially produces\* a smaller artifact then regular OCI containers (still containing fragments of an OS even in the smallest `distroless` variants).
+Those benefits being faster scalability and higher density as compiling [WASI](https://github.com/Wasm/WASI)-compatible code into a Wasm module potentially produces a smaller artifact then regular OCI containers (still containing fragments of an OS even in the smallest `distroless` variants).

 > We explored the capabitlies in a team - hence in this post from now on I use **we** and **our**.